Skip to main content

 In the in-between of early spring, we usually say goodbye to mushrooms while greeting the first wildflowers of the year.
 We’re still getting rain (this year, a lot of rain), and everything is green.
 A perfect time for a bioblitz, in other words.

-A bioblitz is a quick, intensive survey of the species present in an area, which contributes to our knowledge of local biodiversity.
+A bioblitz is a quick, intensive survey of the species present in an area that contributes to our knowledge of local biodiversity.
 In late February, about 25 curious volunteers and staff explored an area of the Mt.
-Tamalpais Watershed near Rock Spring, looking for fungi and other things that might be observed.
-It was an interesting spot because of the area’s diversity of habitats, not least because 11 nearby acres received a prescribed burn last October to promote its health.
-Most of the Mt.
-Tamalpais area hasn’t burned in decades, even though fire is an important part of our ecology.
+Tamalpais Watershed near Rock Spring, looking for fungi and other life that might be observed.
+It was an interesting spot due to the area’s diversity of habitats, and also because 11 nearby acres received a health-promoting prescribed burn last October.
+Fire is an important part of our ecology and many species need fire to regenerate.
+But most of the Mt.
+Tamalpais area hasn’t burned in decades.
 Would we find any “fire-following” mushrooms?

 Yes, it turned out!
 Pictured above is one example, the stalked bonfire cup (Geopyxis carbonaria).
 It can be found throughout the northern hemisphere on burned ground where conifers grow.
 It is one of the first species to emerge after a fire and helps decompose the charred vegetation.